-As parents, we always want to keep our children safe no matter where they are, who they’re with, or what they’re doing.
-But when it comes to riding safely in the car, a lot of parents are unsure and wondering about the do’s and don’ts of car seat safety.
-A common question that parents ask is “When should my child turn forward-facing in their car seat?”
+As parents, we always want to keep our children safe.
+When it comes to riding safely in the car, many parents are unsure and wondering about the do’s and don’ts of car seat safety.
+A common question that parents ask is, “When should my child turn forward-facing in their car seat?”
 With it being summertime and everyone traveling on the road, we thought this is the perfect time to explain why car seats should be rear-facing until age 2 and talk about the TurnAfter2 campaign!

 Why should my child’s car seat be rear-facing until age 2?

-In 2011, the American Academy of Pediatrics (AAP) said children should remain in a rear-facing seat until they are at least two years of age.
-Or until they reach the highest weight or height allowed by their car safety seat manufacturer.
+In 2011, the American Academy of Pediatrics (AAP) said children should remain in a rear-facing seat until they are at least two years of age.1 Or until they reach the highest weight or height allowed by their car safety seat manufacturer.
 Why is that?
-When rear-facing, a child’s head, neck and spine are all supported by the car seat during an accident.
+When rear-facing, a child’s head, neck, and spine are all supported by the car seat during an accident.
 Instead of having their head thrown violently away from their body from a frontal car crash, their head is cradled in their car seat.
-Which is the best way to avoid major brain and spinal cord injuries.
+This is the best way to avoid major brain and spinal cord injuries.

 What about their legs?
 They looked crammed.